raboof/unsfark/readme.md

 ### Prerequisites

 GTK and zlib.
-On debian, get 'libgtk-3-dev' or 'gtk-dev' and 'zlib1g-dev'.
+On debian, get 'build-essential', 'libgtk-3-dev' or 'gtk-dev' and 'zlib1g-dev'.

 ### Compiling